 As communication systems become more integrated, it's a sure thing voice mail will remain part of the mix.
 After all, it deals in that most primal type of human communication -- speech, digitizes it and feeds it into the electronic world we live and work in today.
 Voice mail, one of the first high-tech messaging systems, is here to stay.

-For more information about voice mail and related topics, check out the links on the next page.
+For more information about voice mail and related topics, check out the links below.